Horizon 2020 Evaluations

 - 3rd July 2017: publication of High Level Group report and stakeholder conference in Brussels

-- October 2017: publication of Commission communication on the interim evaluation of Horizon 2020.
+- 4th quarter 2017: publication of Commission communication on the interim evaluation of Horizon 2020.
 This will report on the key evaluation results including from the Art.
 185 and 187 initiatives, the Commission's observations on the High Level Group report, and will address the recommendations of the FP7 ex-post evaluation